In Exercises 11 and 12, find the P-value for the hypothesis test ... | Study Prep in Pearson+

 1

 Step 1: Understand the problem.
-This is a left-tailed hypothesis test where the standardized test statistic z = -0.94, and the level of significance α = 0.05.
-The goal is to find the P-value and decide whether to reject the null hypothesis (H0).
+This is a two-tailed hypothesis test where the standardized test statistic z = 2.57, and the level of significance α = 0.10.
+The goal is to find the P-value and decide whether to reject the null hypothesis H₀.

-Step 2: Recall that the P-value in a left-tailed test is the area under the standard normal curve to the left of the given z-value.
-Use the standard normal distribution table or a statistical software to find the cumulative probability corresponding to z = -0.94.
+Step 3: Use the standard normal distribution table (or a statistical software) to find the probability P(Z > 2.57).
+This represents the area to the right of z = 2.57 under the standard normal curve.

+Step 4: Multiply the result from Step 3 by 2 to account for both tails of the distribution, as this is a two-tailed test.
+This gives the total P-value.

-Step 3: Compare the P-value obtained in Step 2 with the level of significance α = 0.05.
-If the P-value is less than or equal to α, reject the null hypothesis (H0).
-Otherwise, fail to reject H0.
+Step 5: Compare the P-value obtained in Step 4 with the level of significance α = 0.10.
+If the P-value is less than α, reject the null hypothesis H₀; otherwise, fail to reject H₀.

-Step 4: Interpret the result.
-If you reject H0, it means there is sufficient evidence to support the alternative hypothesis.
-If you fail to reject H0, it means there is insufficient evidence to support the alternative hypothesis.

-Step 5: Summarize the findings in the context of the problem, ensuring clarity on whether the null hypothesis was rejected or not based on the comparison of the P-value and α.

 Verified video answer for a similar problem: